stella-chmt/resume/English.md

 PERSONAL INTEREST
 --
-I have a passion for trying out new and exciting things such as latte art and MTM.
-I also enjoy hiking and my next goal is to revisit Tibet.
+I have a passion for trying out new things such as Feldenkrais Method.
+I also enjoy tourism.